 Joel Rubin’s clarinet is not only gorgeous in tone, ornamentation and sheer endless creative variations, but also works so well together with Cookie Segelstein’s violin so as to give the impression that they planned every musical phrase.
 But the constant improvisation of Veretski Pass proves that they don’t arrange the music at all, but rather listen and react to each other.

 Cookie’s violin playing straddles the worlds of rough and ready Polish backwoods fiddling and delicate, but robust classic klezmer playing, creating a swirl of styles that the other members play off of continually.
 Her rubato improvisations remain standards of the scene and she has delivered several in this recording.
-Order One Now

 Stuart Brotman’s Zakopany basy, a cello played as a bass, transcends the traditional function and makes forays into melodic interplay that seem to belie musical logic, while holding down the rhythm section and driving the ensemble forward.